notaspirit/VolumetricSelection2077/README.md

    To apply the changes you can either:
     1. restart your game
     2. use Red Hot Tools to reload archive extensions and reload the save

-## Recommended Mods
-CET Window Manager ([GitHub](https://github.com/notaspirit/CET-Window-Manager) | [Nexus](https://www.nexusmods.com/cyberpunk2077/mods/18448)): to hide the CET windows that you aren't using so you can better see the selection

 ## Credits
 - [keanuWheeze](https://github.com/justarandomguyintheinternet) for the cube mesh and the material
 - [WolvenKit](https://github.com/WolvenKit/WolvenKit) for publishing the core functionality of WolvenKit on nuget